mdn/content/files/en-us/web/css/css_scroll-driven_animations/index.md

 {{CSSRef}}

-The **CSS Scroll-driven Animations** module provides functionality that builds on top of the [CSS animations module](/en-US/docs/Web/CSS/CSS_animations) and [Web Animations JavaScript API](/en-US/docs/Web/API/Web_Animations_API).
+The **CSS scroll-driven animations** module provides functionality that builds on top of the [CSS animations module](/en-US/docs/Web/CSS/CSS_animations) and [Web Animations JavaScript API](/en-US/docs/Web/API/Web_Animations_API).
 It allows you to animate property values based on a progression along a scroll-based timeline rather than the default time-based document timeline — i.e. you can animate elements by scrolling an element rather than just by the passing of time.

 There are two different types of scroll-based timeline: